caos/flux-secret/README.md

 [Flux](https://github.com/fluxcd/flux) by weaveworks is a fantastic tool to reconcile software on kubernetes clusters automatically.

-Once you start managing more than 1 cluster with more than just a handful application(s) you might find yourself in the need to manage your secrets and/or sensitive data in an easy way without human interaction.
+Once you start managing more than one cluster with more than just a handful applications you might find yourself in the need to manage your secrets and/or sensitive data in an easy way without any human interaction.

 There are plenty of solutions out there to manage secure data, one of the most famous might be [Vault](https://www.vaultproject.io/) by hashicorp or [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) by bitnami.
-Both do their job very well, but sometimes you don't wan't to use another product / service with your usecase.
+Both do their job very well, but sometimes you don't wan't to use another product / service with your use case.

 This is were [gopass](https://github.com/gopasspw/gopass) comes into play.
-Gopass is a nice opensource Go based rewrite of good old unix pass, combined with git to store secrets remotely.
-We already used it for our own secrets quite a while.
+Gopass is an opensource project written in Go which rewrites the good old password manager "pass", combined with git to store the managed secrets remotely.
+We are already using it for our own secrets for quite a while and are super happy with its functionality.

 So, we thought,.. why not combine 2 excellent tools in an easy manner?

 ## The goal(s)

 * An Kubernetes application shall get its secrets automatically.
 The secrets shall not be in cleartext ANYwhere
-* The interaction with secrets shall be as simple as possible for the administrator AND for the application
+* The interaction with secrets shall be as simple as possible for the administrator/developer AND for the application
-* Secrets do have one or multiple owners that share responsibilities over the sensitive data
+* Secrets shall have one or multiple owners that share responsibilities over the sensitive data
-* Each interaction with secrets is documented and trackable (auditable)
+* Each interaction with secrets shall be documented and trackable (auditable)

 ## The NO goal(s)

-* Reinvent the wheel
+* The wheel shall not be reinvented
-* Create own crypto
+* Everyone shall create their own crypto

 ## The solution